USCGC Spencer (WMEC-905)

 USCGC Spencer (WMEC-905) is a United States Coast Guard medium endurance cutter.
-Her keel was laid on 26 June 1982 at Robert Derecktor Shipyard Incorporated, Middletown, Rhode Island.
+Her keel was laid on 26 June 1982 at Derecktor Shipyards, Middletown, Rhode Island.
 Named for John Canfield Spencer, United States Secretary of the Treasury from 1843 to 1844 under President John Tyler, she was and launched on 17 April 1984 and commissioned into service on 28 June 1986.

 Operational history

 1980s

 During a law enforcement patrol in 1987, Spencer arrested 23 people and confiscated more than 46,000 pounds of marijuana from four smuggling vessels.
 While on a south patrol in 1989, Spencer rescued and repatriated 538 Haitian migrants bound for the United States, and later seized a Panamanian freighter laden with 438 kilograms of cocaine.